iSAQB CPSA Advanced Domain-Driven Design (DDD)

-Communication between the developers and subject-matter experts is critical to the success of complex software development projects.
+Communication between developers and subject-matter experts is critical to the success of complex software development projects.
 To optimize communication, it is helpful when both technical and subject-matter experts speak the same language.
-Domain Driven Design (DDD) provides this language through terms, taxonomies, models, and patterns shared between all involved stakeholders.
-This simplifies communication and ensures a suitable target solution for the desired software system.

-This course will not only give you a solid understanding of the DDD concepts, but (just as importantly) the confidence you need to apply this knowledge in your everyday development work.
+This course will give you a solid understanding of the DDD concepts and the confidence you need to apply this knowledge in your everyday development work.

 The accredited training course is part of the Advanced Level of the iSAQB certification for software architects (CPSA-A) and is based on the corresponding iSAQB “Domain-Driven Design (DDD)” curriculum.

 After completing this course, you will be familiar with the following topics:

 - Module, entity, value object, aggregates, service, domain events, factory, repository

 - Supporting domain experts, collaboration approaches for creating models

 - Relationship between the domain models and the code, business classes, technically motivated building blocks, language and code quality